mangorine/EM-algo-test/README.md

 ## EM GMM and K-means comparaisons

 We use the scikit-learn librairy to implement both K-means and GMM.
 And use ARI and NMI to compare them.
+Why ?

+- We are not mesuring how close we are to a known value but wether our clusters are the same as the known one with no attention to actual label (we don't care if label 1 is predicted with label 0, as long as the cluster 1 is almost the same as cluster 0).
+So loss function like RMSE are unsuable.
+- We use label permutation invariant indicators such as ARI ( Adjusted Rand Index) and SS ( Silhouette Score )
+  - SS mesures compactness (-1,1)
+  - ARI checks if the clusters are the same as the true one.
+(1 = perfect, 0 = random, <0 worse than random)

-## how to run
+## How to run

 If you have issues running the code, it may be because your python doesn't trust the HTTPS certificate from the archive's website, to fix run this command in your terminal :